JolomonSon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-The echo -e "{unicode}" command contains a sequence of unicode representing different emojis
+The cat /etc/passwd command displays the content of the /etc/passwd file